-- The statements of net position available for health benefits are a snapshot of account balances as of June 30, 2016 and 2015.
-They show assets, liabilities, and net position available for health benefits as of those dates. - The statements of changes in net position available for health benefits show additions and deductions to the Trust's net position during the plan years ended June 30, 2016 and 2015. - Notes to financial statements provide additional information that is essential to a full understanding of the numbers in the financial statements.
+- The statements of net position available for health benefits are a snapshot of account balances as of June 30, 2017 and 2016.
+These statements show assets, liabilities, and net position available for health benefits as of those dates. - The statements of changes in net position available for health benefits show additions and deductions to the Trust's net position during the plan years ended June 30, 2017 and 2016. - Notes to financial statements provide additional information that is essential to a full understanding of the numbers in the financial statements.

-The financial statements and accompanying notes are presented in all material respects in accordance with the basis of accounting and accounting principles, as explained in note 2.
+The financial statements and accompanying notes are presented in all material respects in accordance with the basis of accounting and accounting principles, as explained in note 2 to the financial statements.
 The Trust presents financial statements reflecting full accrual basis accounting.